Style: Performance based

 Because the mise-en-scene in this video is minimalistic, there is not much that can be changed, yet the change of colour made a drastic difference to the look of the video.

 What is interesting within this music is that something as minimal as changing the colour of the background has such a huge effect and impact.
-The sudden change to the bright orange hue can represent the 'sunrise' which the song is named after and how strong it is.' we'll see the same sun on the rise' can be the link between the visuals and the lyrics, which is a music video theory by Goodwin that can be applied to this music video at times.After a long time of only being able to see the silhouette of the singer, a few brief close up shots of her face are shown that reveal to the audience her facial expression and how she is expressing her emotions through the singing.
+The sudden change to the bright orange hue can represent the 'sunrise' which the song is named after and how strong it is.' we'll see the same sun on the rise' can be the link between the visuals and the lyrics, which is a music video theory by Goodwin that can be applied to this music video at times.I believe that these rare shots are very powerful and have a big impact as they are not seen every second, which adds interest to the music video.

 What I noticed throughout this music video is that although the singer's face is seen a few times, she always has her eyes closed and therefore the audience never gets to see them.